openfoodfacts/openfoodfacts-server/docs/api/index.md

 - Suppose we don't have the information you need on a specific product.
 In that case, you (or your users) can upload the product photos, and the backend (and our AI algorithms!) will process them, generating helpful info.
 The photos will also be available for the users of Open Food Facts and every other API user.
 - You could also ask your user to enter some of the information about the product (like name, category, and weight) so that they immediately get the computed info.

-> Generally, the more information we have about a product, the more we can compute it.
+> Generally, the more information we have about a product, the more we can compute.

 ### Rate limits